Find out about financial aid eligibility and repayment if you drop a few or all of your classes.

 Dropping Some of your Classes

-An excessive amount of dropped classes by a student as defined in Sections 3 and 5 of the satisfactory academic progress policy would be perceived negatively.
+An excessive amount of dropped classes by a student as defined in Sections 3 and 5 of the satisfactory academic progress policy could negatively impact your ability to maintain financial aid eligibility.

 If you completely withdraw during any semester as a federal financial aid recipient at UNLV, you will be subject to the Federal Return of Title IV Funds Policy as conducted by the Financial Aid & Scholarships Office.